 The question is, if your bank statement shows a withdrawal from the cash machine or online which you never made, what is the legal situation?
 If an unauthorised withdrawal is made from your account, you can claim a refund from the bank.
 The bank must give you a refund without undue delay, and at the latest – by the end of the business day after the day on which it became aware of the problem.
 However, if the bank has reasonable grounds to suspect you have acted fraudulently or without reasonable care, it will refused a refund.

 The Financial Services Authority (FSA) says that unless the bank can show you have acted fraudulently or without reasonable care, the most you will be liable for is £35.
 Situations in which the bank can deny liability on the basis that you have not acted with reasonable care to protect your card from misuse, include:

 - giving your Personal Identification Number (PIN) to another person

-- Writing your PIN on your card or on something else you keep with your card
+- writing your PIN on your card, or on something you keep with your card

-- Opting for a PIN which is easy to guess, such as 1111 or your date of birth
+- choosing a PIN which is easy to guess, such as 1111 or your date of birth

 - you otherwise failed to protect the details on your card

 If you claim a refund, it is for the bank to prove that you authorised the payment, or that you were fraudulent or negligent in allowing the withdrawal.
 Note that if the bank can prove fraudulent activity, this will be passed to the police and a prosecution could follow.